© 2026 SimplyTrust Software Inc.

 Hancock Whitney Bank, P.O.
 Box 4019, Gulfport, MS 39502

-Beneficiary designations at Hancock Whitney can be managed in branch and by phone, typically taking 15-30 minutes in branch.
+Managing beneficiaries at Hancock Whitney is straightforward—changes can be made in branch, by mail, and by phone, typically taking 15-30 minutes in branch.
 Trust funding is also available, allowing families to retitle accounts into the name of a revocable living trust.

 Preparing your estate